ttoino/feup-cpm-proj1/readme.md

 ### View Model

 The view model acts as a middleman between the UI and the data.
 Contains the business logic required to transform raw data into a appropriate format to be presented in the UI.
-By acting as a middleman, it provides a **separation of concerns** which inscreases app modularity.
+By acting as a middleman, it provides a **separation of concerns** which increases app modularity.

+### Use Case

+Optional layer that contains reusable business logic.
+It is used when appropriate to reduce code duplication and increase code reusability.

 ### Repositories

-Repositories provide a easy way for accessing data.
+Repositories provide a easy way to access data.
 They contain methods for fetching, updating and deleting data.
-Their service helps centralizing data access and serves as a mediator between the view models' business logic and the data own of storage.
+Their usage allows us to abstract the data sources, making it easier to switch between different data sources.
+They can also use network and local data sources to provide local first data access, even when offline.

 ### Data Sources